Bil'in: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Bil'in came under Jordanian rule.

 The Jordanian census of 1961 found 365 inhabitants.

 Post-1967

 After the Six-Day War in 1967, Bil'in has been under Israeli occupation.

 Since the signing of the Interim Agreement on the West Bank and the Gaza Strip in 1995, it has been administered by the Palestinian National Authority.
 It is adjacent to the Israeli West Bank barrier and the Israeli settlement of Modi'in Illit.
 Historically a small agricultural village, modern Bil'in is now 9 km from the western outskirts of Ramallah.
 According to Neil Rogachevsky, Bil'in is considered an ideological stronghold of Fatah, and many employees of the Palestinian Authority reside there.

+Demonstration by Palestinian children at a gate of the Israeli separation barrier in Bil'in, in the occupied West Bank, July 2006.
+The gate is the only means of entry for the villagers who have been separated from their farmland.